 Fellowships are full time positions, unless specifically exempted by the Department Head.
 A student entering the Department with a fellowship has a great deal of flexibility in planning his or her graduate program and in seeking out a research group.
 However, the fellowship recipient is responsible for finding a research group that will provide funding upon expiration of the fellowship support.
 Some information on fellowships for graduate students in physics is available through Academic Programs and the Office of the Dean for Graduate Education, Room 3-134.

-Satisfactory academic progress involves passing the three parts of the General Exam on time (see the timetable under Academic Issues), completing the subject requirements in the specialty area, and satisfying the breadth requirement.
+Satisfactory academic progress involves passing both the Written and Oral portions of the General Exam on time (see the timetable under Academic Issues), completing the subject requirements in the specialty area, and satisfying the breadth requirement.
 The Dean for Graduate Education, in conjunction with the Department, may issue academic warnings to graduate students who maintain a cumulative grade point average of 3.5 or lower or whose unit load for any given term is below 36 units.

 Many of our graduate students continue through to a Ph.D. in the group they first enter.
 Others change to another group that is a better match to their interests and abilities and complete their thesis in the new group.
 Only a very few students have difficulty finding the correct match.
 Several policies have been established to protect the interests of these students, and to help them make appropriate career decisions.